 Private Instruction Tuition Charges

 Tuition is pro-rated on a weekly basis.
-Note that the student must obtain the teacher’s permission to register for less than the full term (which is 16 weeks for fall and spring, 8 weeks for summer).
+Note that the student must obtain the teacher’s permission to register for less than the full year, which is 32 weeks for fall and spring semester.
+Summer study is optional and students may register for as many as 8 weeks, pending teacher availability.